Alamofire/Alamofire/README.md

 > It is recommended to check out [WWDC 2012 Session 706, "Networking Best Practices"](https://developer.apple.com/videos/play/wwdc2012-706/) for more info.

 ---

-## Component Libraries

-In order to keep Alamofire focused specifically on core networking implementations, additional component libraries have been created by the [Alamofire Software Foundation](https://github.com/Alamofire/Foundation) to bring additional functionality to the Alamofire ecosystem.

-* [AlamofireImage](https://github.com/Alamofire/AlamofireImage) - An image library including image response serializers, `UIImage` and `UIImageView` extensions, custom image filters, an auto-purging in-memory cache and a priority-based image downloading system.

 ## Open Rdars